- Risk factors

 AMS is by far the most common form of AD.

-This disease may develop at altitudes as low as 2000 m (6500 ft).
-It may be due to mild cerebral edema and is characterized by headache plus at least one of the following: fatigue, GI symptoms (anorexia, nausea, vomiting), dizziness, and sleep disturbance.
+This disease is unlikely unless altitude is above 2440 m (8000 ft), but it can develop at lower elevations in some highly susceptible people.
+It may be due to mild cerebral edema and is characterized by headache plus at least one of the following: fatigue, GI symptoms (anorexia, nausea, vomiting), persistent dizziness, and sleep disturbance.
 Exertion aggravates the symptoms.
 Symptoms typically develop 6 to 10 h after ascent and subside in 24 to 48 h.
 AMS is common at ski resorts, and some people affected by it mistakenly attribute it to excessive alcohol intake (hangover) or a viral illness.

 Peripheral and facial edema is common at high altitude.